Top CV Examples

 What should you not put in a CV?

-Avoid including CV information that adds bias conflicts.
-This includes information that reveals your age (e.g., graduation dates), political or religious affiliations and personal information (e.g., marital status).
+Avoid including CV information that elicits potential bias.
+This includes information about your age (e.g., graduation dates), political or religious affiliations and personal information (e.g., marital status).

 Some experts warn against having a photo on your CV or resume for the same reasons.
 However, in some countries, a photo is standard.
 Check first!